NaimAyat/UCLA_CS118/StudyGuide.md

      * All packets must be associated with a header with proper information about the source and upper layer data
      * Packets reach the destination in any order
      * Not as reliable as virtual circuits, but easy to implement and cost-efficient because there are no reserved resources
+3. How does a router decide which next hop to forward when a packet arrives?
+   * The router's routing table contains the IP address of the destination network and the IP address of the next hop along the path to the final destination.
+Towards the edges of the Internet, each router has one or more default routes.
+The default route is used for all destination addresses for which the router doesn't have a specific route, and points "inward" - ie. it is assigned to the router's upstream link.
+Each packet will therefore tend to flow upstream, towards the core of the network.
+As you get closer towards the network core, the routers tend to have larger and larger routing tables - they "know about" more networks.
+The core routers themselves do not have default routes - if they don't know how to get to the destination, they just drop the packet.
+The routers at this level use BGP to exchange routes with other core routers.
+If your packet makes it this far, it will then start flowing downstream again, until it reaches its destination.
+4. What is the rationale for each field in the IP packet header?
+   * IPv4:
+     * Version number: 4 bits specify the IP protocol version of the datagram
+     * Header length: determines where in the datagram the data actually begins
+     * Type of service: allow different types of datagrams to be distinguished (low delay, high throughput, etc.)
+     * Datagram length: total length of the datagram, header+data
+     * Identifier, flags, fragmentation offset: determines if data is fragmented and needs fixing
+     * Time-to-live: ensures that datagrams do not circulate forever in the network.
+This is decremented by 1 each time the datagram is processed by a router.
+If it reaches 0, the datagram is dropped.
+     * Protocol: used when the datagram reaches its destination; indicates the transport-layer protcol to which the data portion should be passed
+     * Header checksum: aids router in detecting bit errors in a received IP datagram
+     * Source and destination IP addresses: to ensure the packet is delivered to the right place
+     * Options: allow header to be extended
+     * Data: actual information we want to be transmitted